mootools/mootools-core/Docs/Types/Function.md

 Function method: periodical {#Function:periodical}
 -----------------------------------------

 Executes a function in the specified intervals of time.
-Periodic execution can be stopped using the [$clear][] function.
+Periodic execution can be stopped using the *clearInterval* function.

 ### Syntax: